dfoxlee/candle-company/README.md

 # Candle Company e-Commerce

 This is a mock website for a local candle company.
+Project is currently in progress.